 We have completed post-hoc sensitivity analyses to evaluate the influence of outliers on the primary endpoint results using multiple statistical approaches.
 Analyses that excluded outliers showed a statistically significant difference between hGH-CTP and placebo on the change in trunk fat mass.
 Additional analyses that did not exclude outliers showed mixed results.
 Following completion of the analyses, OPKO and Pfizer agreed that OPKO may proceed to discuss a possible BLA submission with the FDA.
+We believe there is a path for submission in which the FDA would assess the totality of the data, including all relevant efficacy and safety data in adult and pediatric patients.
+We will continue to assess the regulatory strategy for the adult indication going forward, including the timing of a possible submission

-We are constructing a research, development and manufacturing center in Waterford, Ireland, for which we expect to incur between \$40 million and \$45 million for the construction and validation of the facility.
+We are constructing a research, development and manufacturing center in Waterford, Ireland, for which we will incur between \$40 million and \$45 million for the construction and validation of the facility.
 Construction of the facility began in the fourth quarter of 2016 with expected completion in 2019.
 Currently, we plan to fund the project from cash on hand or from third party funding sources that may be available to us.
+Through June 30, 2018, the cumulative expenditures we incurred to date on the construction of the facility was approximately \$37.0 million.

 In January 2013, we issued \$175.0 million of the 2033 Senior Notes.
 The 2033 Senior Notes were sold in a private placement in reliance on exemptions from registration under the Securities Act.
-At March 31, 2018, \$31.9 million principal amount of 2033 Senior Notes was outstanding.
+At June 30, 2018, \$31.9 million principal amount of 2033 Senior Notes was outstanding.
+Holders of the 2033 Senior Notes may require us to repurchase the 2033 Senior Notes for 100% of their principal amount, plus accrued and unpaid interest, on February 1, 2019, February 1, 2023 and February 1, 2028, or following the occurrence of a fundamental change as defined in the indenture governing the 2033 Senior Notes.